casspangell/freesound-api-project/README.md

 python3 freesound_api_searchonly.py

-Every Time You Want to Run Your Game
+Every Time You Want to Run
-When you open a new terminal, before running your game, activate the virtual environment: source myenv/bin/activate  # For macOS/Linux python mycelial.py
+When you open a new terminal, before running activate the virtual environment: source myenv/bin/activate  # For macOS/Linux python mycelial.py